Strategies

 Bid Modification by Amazon based on Bidding Strategies and Placement Modifiers

 In Table 1, we will explain how Amazon modifies your bid according to different bidding strategies and modifiers.
 We've assumed specific multipliers for different ad placements such as Top of Search (TOS), product pages, and Rest of Search (ROS) which are detailed in the table.
-This will help you understand how your initial bid is modified based on the strategy you choose and the placement of your ads.
+This will help you understand how your initial bid is modified based on the Amazon bid strategy you choose and the placement of your ads.

 Reverse Engineering a Bid from Target CPC